-Kanpur Development Authority (KDA) is the nodal agency for Kanpur Metro and UPMRC coordinated the preparation of the DPR for the project.
+The Kanpur Development Authority (KDA) is the nodal agency for Kanpur Metro, and UPMRC coordinated the preparation of the DPR for the project.
 The total cost estimated for the Kanpur metro project will be Rs110.76bn ($1.56bn).

 Based on the DPR, the MRTS project is expected to have a peak hour peak direction traffic (PHPDT) of 18,040 passengers in 2024 for the 24km-long stretch between IIT Kanpur and Naubasta.
-The length of the first phase is expected to be around 33km and the project will include a total of 30 stations.
+The length of the first phase is approximately 33km, and the project will include a total of 30 stations.

 Kanpur Metro rail project details

-Kanpur Metro will have two corridors.
-The IIT-Kanpur to Naubasta corridor will include an elevated section of 15.16km and an underground stretch of 8.62km.
-The 8.5km-long second corridor from Agriculture University to Barra-8 will include 4.19km of elevated stretch and 4.41km of underground section.
+The Kanpur Metro will have two corridors.
+The IIT-Kanpur to Naubasta corridor will include an elevated section of 15.16km, and an underground stretch of 8.62km.
+The 8.5km-long second corridor from Agriculture University to Barra-8 will include a 4.19km elevated stretch and a 4.41km underground section.

 Kanpur Metro is expected to reduce vehicular traffic and enable ease of movement on roads.
 It will also reduce pollution and travel time.

 The first corridor will have 22 stations, comprising 14 elevated and eight underground stations.
-Metro stations of the corridor will link key educational institutions such as IIT-Kanpur, CSJM University, and GSYM Medical College.
+Metro stations will link key educational institutions such as IIT-Kanpur, CSJM University, and GSYM Medical College.